NixOS/nix/doc/manual/src/language/import-from-derivation.md

 ## Illustration

-As a first approximation, the following data flow graph shows how evaluation and building are interleaved, if the value of a Nix expression depends on realising a store object.
+As a first approximation, the following data flow graph shows how evaluation and building are interleaved, if the value of a Nix expression depends on realising a [store object].
 Boxes are data structures, arrow labels are transformations.

 ```